jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds.md

 ---
 title: Spotlight Diagnostic Server
-summary: "The Spotlight Diagnostic Server is at the core of the Spotlight on SQL Server architecture.
+summary: "The Spotlight Diagnostic Server is at the core of the Spotlight Enterprise architecture.
 All Spotlight data passes through the Spotlight Diagnostic Server."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_backend_ds.html
 folder: SpotlightEnterprise